pinobatch/numism/docs/gb_coins.md

 18. NR52 bits 6-0 are read-only
 19. `push bc pop af push af pop de` sets DE=BC&$FFF0
 20. `inc hl` in mode 2 corrupts OAM only on DMG
+21. Wave RAM can't be read back during a wave note (cf. Demotronic "NO BOY" and Blargg dmg_sound 09)
+22. Alternating `ei di` calls no handler (VBA-M regression vs. VBA)
+23. STAT=LYC+hblank+OAM causes halt in hblank on line LYC-1 to extend into hblank on LYC+1

 Unranked

 - GBC palette can be written and read back during vblank only on GBC
-- Wave RAM locked while playing: reads return $FF or the byte at the play position (the Demotronic test/Blargg dmg_sound 09)
 - Joypad interrupt works at all
 - Joypad interrupt happens at different LY values (Telling LYs?)
 - Asserting P14/P15 while holding a button causes joypad interrupt